Used Mazda 2003-2008 6 review

 2004 Mazda 6 interior

-Powertrain: The 6 comes with the 2.3L 160-hp 4-cylinder Mazda MZR DOHC engine or 220-hp 3.0L Ford Duratec DOHC V6.
-Mazda 6 Wagon comes only with a V6.
-Both engines have a timing chain; there is no timing belt.
-The 2.3L is better on gas and easier to work on.
-With good maintenance, it shouldn't give you too many troubles.
-The V6 is known for oil leaks, but otherwise is also pretty reliable and can easily last over 200,000 miles with proper care.
-Transmission choices include a five-speed manual and four- or five-speed automatic.
+Powertrain: The base 4-cylinder engine is the 2.3L 160-hp 4-cylinder Mazda MZR DOHC motor.
+It's a simple and reliable engine; with good maintenance it shouldn't give you too many problems.
+The V6 is the 220-hp 3.0L Ford Duratec DOHC engine.
+The V6 is known for oil leaks, but otherwise is pretty reliable and can easily last for over 200,000 miles with proper care.
+Both engines are equipped with a timing chain; there is no timing belt to worry about.
+Transmission choices include a five-speed manual and a four- or five-speed automatic.
 Late models have a 6-speed automatic.

 Handling and Performance: Mazda 6 handles better than most mid-size cars.
 The ride is smooth and quiet, yet you still have excellent road feel.
 Steering is precise and responsive.
 Mazda 6 is one of those cars that will be comfortable on a long highway trip.
-The 2.3L 4-cylinder engine is adequate for daily driving.
-The 3.0L V6 has more power, but is not as strong as the V6 in the Nissan Altima or Acura TL.
 The one thing that could be better is the turning radius (38.7 ft. curb to curb).

 Safety: Mazda 6 has disc brakes on all four wheels.
 Antilock brakes (ABS) were optional in early models, standard from 2005.
 Traction control, side airbags, side curtain airbags are standard from 2007.
 In the NHTSA frontal crash tests, the 2003-2008 Mazda 6 got five stars for both the driver and the front passenger.
 In the side-impact crash tests, the 2003-2006 Mazda 6 without side airbags received three stars for the front and four stars for the rear passenger protection.
 The 2006-2008 model with side airbags was given four stars for both the front and the rear.